teslamotors/informed/README.md

 This project cotains three important directories, `src`, `vitedocs`, and `__tests__`

-**Note:** some things were left out as they are not super important or are going to be depricated or removed in future.
+**Note:** some things were left out as they are not super important or are going to be deprecated or removed in future.

 ```bash
 project_root